ibm-cloud-docs/codeengine/deploy-job.md

 You need only to enable logging for {{site.data.keyword.codeengineshort}} one time per region, per account.
 {: important}

 1. After running a job, the system displays the status of the instances of your job on the job details page.
 If logging capabilities are not set, the **Add logging** option is displayed.
-Note, when logging capabilties are set, the job details page displays **Launch logging** instead of **Add logging**.
+Note, when logging capabilities are set, the job details page displays **Launch logging** instead of **Add logging**.
-2. Click **Add logging** on the job details page to create a LogDNA log instance for your region.
+2. Click **Add logging** on the job details page to create a {{site.data.keyword.la_short}}  log instance for your region.
 3. From the LogDNA page, specify a region, review pricing information, select your plan, and review LogDNA resource information.
 Click **Create** to create the logging instance.

   Review the [service plan](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service_plans) information as you consider retention, search, and log usage needs.